 1.1 Playa Del Mago, The Essence of the Mediterranean

-Playa del Mago is one of the most beautiful beaches and has vegetation that reaches the coast.
+Playa del Mago is one of the most beautiful beaches with vegetation reaching the coast.

 It is situated south of Palma de Mallorca, not far from Magaluf.